loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 To share middleware across multiple projects, create a package that exports a middleware constructor (factory) function that accepts configuration options and returns a middleware handler function; for example, as shown below.

-If you have an existing project created via `apic loopback`, to implement a new middleware handler that you can share with other projects, place the file with the middleware constructor in the `server/middleware` directory, for example, `server/middleware/myhandler.js`.
+If you have an existing project created with the [application generator](Application-generator.html), to implement a new middleware handler that you can share with other projects, place the file with the middleware constructor in the `server/middleware` directory, for example, `server/middleware/myhandler.js`.

 ```js